Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Related Work

-Next POI recommendation has garnered considerable attention in recent years, fueled largely by the rapid progress in advanced deep learning methodologies.
-Most of these approaches rely on sequential modeling, where user trajectories are treated as ordered sequences to capture temporal dependencies and behavioral dynamics. \citet{liu2016predicting} designed a context-aware RNN model that employs temporal contexts using time-specific transition matrices. \citet{zhao2020go} extended this work by incorporating dual gating mechanisms.
-However, such methods often overlook the latent connectivity information embedded in the spatial dimension, which is crucial for representing complex user mobility patterns~\cite{zhang2022next}.
-The emergence of graph neural networks (GNNs) has opened new avenues for next POI recommendation by enabling explicit modeling of spatial and temporal correlations through structured relational graphs.
-For instance, \citet{ijcai2021p206} proposed a sampling strategy to preserve transition patterns and user preferences, while~\citet{10.1145/3397271.3401063} incorporated a graph propagation rule in GCNs to aggregate neighborhood features, both leveraging collaborative signals among users and POIs.
-The former emphasized graph augmentation, whereas the latter focused on neighborhood propagation mechanisms.
-Similarly, \citet{velivckovic2018graph} introduced masked self-attention within graph structures to effectively learn relational dependencies among neighboring nodes.
-Building upon this, \citet{lei2025context} further enhanced representation learning by injecting a context-aware attention mechanism into the graph propagation process to jointly exploit semantic and structural information.

-Beyond simple pairwise relations, \citet{10.1016/j.knosys.2022.109951} designed a spatial–temporal knowledge graph to capture users’ dynamic mobility and their long- and short-term preferences.
-More recently, \citet{10.1007/s11280-024-01279-y} extended this paradigm to hypergraph modeling, allowing the representation of higher-order relationships to enrich personalized recommendations through data propagation.
-Likewise, \citet{luo2025hypergraphrag} developed a retrieval-augmented generation framework over hypergraphs, facilitating more comprehensive reasoning across heterogeneous relations.
-Despite these advances, existing graph-based and hypergraph-based methods still struggle under cold-start conditions, where limited user–POI interactions make it difficult to infer reliable user preferences and mobility intentions.
-Consequently, generating accurate and adaptive recommendations for inactive users remains an open and challenging problem.
+Next-POI recommendation has garnered considerable attention in recent years, fueled largely by rapid progress in deep learning methodologies.
+Most existing approaches rely on sequential modeling, where user trajectories are treated as ordered sequences to capture temporal dependencies and behavioral dynamics~\cite{liu2016predicting,zhao2020go}.
+However, such methods often overlook latent spatial connectivity, which is crucial for representing complex mobility patterns~\cite{zhang2022next,zhang2025kg4receval}.
+The emergence of graph neural networks (GNNs) has opened new avenues for next-POI recommendation by enabling explicit modeling of spatial and temporal correlations through structured relational graphs~\cite{velivckovic2018graph,10.1145/3397271.3401063,ijcai2021p206,lei2025context}.
+Nevertheless, most GNN-based methods primarily model pairwise relations and may fail to capture higher-order dependencies among multiple POIs and contextual factors.
+Although knowledge graph and hypergraph learning have been introduced to alleviate this limitation by incorporating richer relational structures~\cite{10.1016/j.knosys.2022.109951,yan2023spatio,luo2025hypergraphrag}, these methods still struggle under cold-start conditions, where limited user--POI interactions make it difficult to infer reliable user preferences and mobility intentions.
+Consequently, generating accurate recommendations for users with sparse histories remains an open and challenging problem.